henryblu/ML-Powered-WiFi-Tracker/README.md

 ## Usage

-Run the pipeline using the script entry point:
+Run the pipeline from the repository root:

 ```bash
 CSI_PIPELINE_QUEUE_SIZE=10000 python scripts/csi_pipeline.py \
   --port-master /dev/ttyUSB0 --port-worker /dev/ttyUSB1 \
   --output aoa.csv
 ```
+No `PYTHONPATH` tweak is required—the script adjusts the path automatically.

 Environment variables prefixed with ``CSI_PIPELINE_`` are read first, then overridden by CLI options.